markhj/zeronetics/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?label=license)

-**Zeronetics** is an experimental 3D game engine developed mainly for educational and learning purpose.
+**Zeronetics** is an experimental 3D game engine developed mainly for educational and learning purposes.

 ## ⚠️ Usage

-> Warning: Do not use this engine for production, or games you intend to ship.
+> Warning: Do not use this engine for any type of production usage.

 ## 🌿 Features